wiredcraft-ops/role-wcl-nodejs/README.md

 #### Usage

-Add `Stouts.nodejs` to your roles and set vars in your playbook file.
+Add `role-wcl-nodejs` to your roles and set vars in your playbook file.

 Example: